adrelanos/anon-meta-packages/README.md

 Architecture: all
 Depends: anon-host-additions, whonix-host-firewall, ${misc:Depends}
 # whonix-host-packages-dependencies-pre,
-Description: Whonix Host Additions
+Description: Packages for Whonix Hosts
-# Whonix Host Additions #
+# Packages for Whonix Hosts #

 A metapackage, which installs packages Whonix Host Additions.